work-club/CSS-Coding-Standards/README.md

 Selector intend and aplicability should go hand in hand.

 Please refer to [this article](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/) for more information on the subject.

+### Project dependencies

+As we assume the use of SASS, please make sure you provide documentation for all compiling rules.
+If you use Grunt, ensure your Grunt.js file is clearly visible and relevant build steps and clearly stated.
+In this default build, there is a 'watch' file.
+This documents how to compile the SASS for a base build and should ***always*** be present in builds where SASS is required and Grunt is not being used.

 ## Media